 - Other quick cooking/finely chopped veggies could be added to this dish as well.
 Just throw them in at the same time as the cabbage.

-- You could sub the ground pork for sausage or turkey.
+- You could sub the ground pork for sausage or ground turkey.

-- It's easy to up the spice in here... simply add more sriracha sauce.
+- It's easy to increase the spice level.
+Simply add more sriracha sauce!

-- A dash or two of fish sauce would make this dish even tastier if you're a fan of it.
+- A dash or two of fish sauce would make this dish even tastier and add more umami flavor.

-Questions about this deconstructed egg roll recipe?
+Questions about this deconstructed egg roll?
 Made it?
 Talk to me in the comments below!